Ambulatory ElectrocardiogramSkip to the navigation

 - Take medicine.

-If you have any symptoms of heart problems, such as dizziness, fainting, chest pain, or abnormal heartbeats, push the event-marker button on the recorder to mark it.
+If you have any symptoms of heart problems, such as dizziness, fainting, chest pain, or abnormal heartbeats, push the event-marker button on the recorder to mark it (if you have the type that allows you to).
 Then write down the exact time and how long the symptom lasts.
 For example, you might write: "12:30 p.m.
 Ate lunch.
 1:00 p.m.
 Argument with boss, had chest tightness for several minutes."

-Try to sleep on your back with the recorder placed carefully at your side.
+If you have electrodes that are connected to a monitor, try to sleep with the recorder placed carefully at your side.
 This will help keep the electrodes from getting pulled off.
 If one of the electrodes or lead wires comes loose, a light on the monitor will flash.
 Press on the center of each electrode to see if you can restore the contact.
 Call your doctor if one of the electrodes comes off and you can't get it to stay on.

-While you are wearing a monitor, try to stay away from magnets, remote controls for garage door openers, microwave ovens, and electric blankets.
+Your doctor will tell you if you need to stay away from strong electromagnetic fields while wearing a monitor.
+These may include magnets, remote controls for garage door openers, microwave ovens, and electric blankets.
 Do not use an electric toothbrush or shaver.
 And try to stay away from metal detectors and high-voltage areas.
 Signals from these types of electronic equipment can sometimes affect the recording.

 What you and your doctor do after the test

-Your doctor will also look at your records of activities and symptoms and times they occurred.
+Your doctor will review the data from your monitor and also look at your records of activities and symptoms and times they occurred.
 Your doctor will compare the timing of your activities and symptoms with the recorded heart pattern.

 How It Feels

-If you have electrodes on your skin, those places may itch slightly during the test.
+If you have electrodes or pads on your skin, those places may itch slightly during the test.
 The skin on your chest may look or feel irritated when the electrodes are removed.

-The recording unit is very lightweight.
-So carrying it usually is not uncomfortable.
+Heart monitors are typically very lightweight.
+So carrying or wearing them is usually is not uncomfortable.

 There is no risk from ambulatory EKG monitoring.
 The electrodes placed on your skin detect only the electrical signals from your heart.
 No electricity is sent through your body.
 So there is no chance of getting an electric shock.